create an impressive resume

 Create custom resumes for different jobs.
-You want to target your resume for the job you’re seeking.
+You want to target your resume for the job you’re looking for.

-Describe how your past achievements and responsibilities are relevant to the job you’re seeking.
+Describe how your past achievements and responsibilities are relevant to the job you’re looking for.

 Use specific statistics, numbers, and achievements.
 For example: “Increased productivity 25% by developing a new process.”

-Try to keep the resume brief — ideally between one to two pages.
+Try to keep the resume short— ideally between one to two pages.

 Include volunteer experience if it relates to the job you’re applying for.